-• Only 3 properties were affordable for a single person living on the Disability Support Pension.
+Only 2% of properties (11) were affordable for a single person living on the Disability Support Pension.
 We were unable to assess any of these for their suitability as far as physical accessibility or access to transport or health and community services.

-For people working full time and earning the minimum wage the situation is still very limited.
+For people working full time and earning the minimum wage the situation was easier in some areas but still very limited.